USC Davis School of Gerontology: History

-Founded in 1975, the Leonard Davis School was the United States of America's first professional School of Gerontology.
+Founded in 1975, the Leonard Davis School is the oldest and largest professional School of Gerontology.
+The school offered the world’s first Ph.D. in Gerontology, the first joint master’s degree in Gerontology and Business Administration, and the first undergraduate Health Science Track in Gerontology.
+The Leonard Davis School also offered the first internet-based educational program to be approved by the Western Association of Schools and Colleges.

 Its research and services component is the USC Ethel Percy Andrus Gerontology Center.
 Research in molecular biology, neuroscience, demography, psychology, sociology and public policy is conducted at the Andrus Gerontology Center, founded in 1964.

-The school offered the world's first Ph.D. in Gerontology, the first joint master's degree in Gerontology and Business Administration, and the first undergraduate Health Science Track in Gerontology.
-The Leonard Davis School also offered the first internet-based educational program to be approved by the Western Association of Schools and Colleges.

 Academics

 The school offers two undergraduate degrees.
-The Bachelor of Science in Human Development and Aging has a health science track designed for students who wish to pursue medicine or other health related fields, and a social science track that focuses on human development via the behavioral sciences, designed for students pursuing law, policy, psychology, sociology, and health administration.
-The Bachelor of Science in Lifespan Health is for students pursuing medicine and health related fields, and its material focuses on disease prevention, detection, and treatment.
+The Bachelor of Science in Human Development and Aging has a health science track designed for students who wish to pursue medicine or other health-related fields and a social science track that focuses on human development via the behavioral sciences, designed for students pursuing law, policy, psychology, sociology, and health administration.
+The Bachelor of Science in Lifespan Health is for students pursuing medicine and health-related fields, and its material focuses on disease prevention, detection, and treatment.

-Its graduate programs include five master's degrees and two doctorates.
-All masters programs have the option to be completed online.
+Its graduate programs include eleven master's degrees and two PhD programs, as well as a graduate certificate program and a doctorate in longevity arts and sciences.
 The Master of Science in Gerontology is targeted towards students aiming for professional leadership positions, while the Master of Arts in Gerontology is formal training in gerontology for current professionals.
-The Master of Long Term Care Administration focuses on long-term care.
+The Master of Long-Term Care Administration focuses on long-term care.

 The Master of Aging Services Management provides leadership training on management related specifically to aging services businesses such as residential, assisted living, retirement, home, or hospice care, while also including information on demography, health and culture.
-The Master of Science in Nutrition, Healthspan and Longevity is about nutrition and dietetics, as applicable to health and aging care facilities, food service programs, personal wellness, private practice, scientific research on health and longevity, or in policy and advocacy.
+The Master of Science in Nutrition, Healthspan, and Longevity is about nutrition and dietetics, as applicable to health, and aging care facilities, food service programs, personal wellness, private practice, scientific research on health and longevity, or in policy and advocacy.
 Graduates may take the Commission of Dietetics Registration's national registration examination once graduated.
 Upon passing, graduates may receive the Registered Dietitian Nutritionist (RDN) credential.

-Students working towards a Doctorate in Gerontology study the field of aging, especially research toward improving the quality of life throughout the entire lifespan.
+Students working towards a PhD in Gerontology study the field of aging, especially research toward improving the quality of life throughout the entire lifespan.

-Students working towards a Doctorate in Biology of Aging study molecular, cellular, and regenerative medicine as well as the integrative biology of aging.
-The program, the first of its kind in the United States, is coordinated by both the school and the Buck Institute for Research on Aging; students can choose a mentor and Ph.D. faculty committee from either.
+Students working towards a PhD in Geroscience study molecular, cellular, and regenerative medicine as well as the integrative biology of aging.
 Students take core courses on the molecular and cellular biology of aging and age-related diseases, and then select a track among neuroscience, molecular, and cellular biology, stem cell and regenerative sciences, and biomedical sciences.